Projects

 Collaboration for Clean Water

 Many of my projects this past year were the products of ongoing partnerships and collaborations.
 It has been gratifying to see how a collaborative spirit can enhance outcomes and bring various skillsets and personalities together to promote better and more innovative solutions.
-This past year, several of my collaborative partners have included the National Fish & Wildlife Foundation, the Chesapeake Conservation Landscaping Council, the Rivanna Conservation Alliance, the South River Science Team.
+This past year, several of my collaborative partners have included the National Fish & Wildlife Foundation, the Chesapeake Conservation Landscaping Council, Ecosystem Services, LLC, the South River Watershed Coalition, the Virginia Conservation Assistance Program, and Friends of the Rapphanncok, among others.

 Below, I have summarized these efforts along with stormwater design projects, property field assessments (including wetland delineation), and other projects.